-One of the primary reasons employees love hybrid work is the opportunity for more autonomy and self-direction.
+A primary reason employees love hybrid work is the opportunity for more autonomy and self-direction.
 However, this ideal is often squandered by managers who hold the reins too tight.

-Rather than feeling empowered and independent, over-controlled employees will end up feeling resentful.
+Rather than feeling empowered and independent, micro-managed employees may end up feeling resentful.
 They’re more likely to become disengaged and may end up looking for roles elsewhere.

 On the flip side, organizations with trust-based cultures are winning at hybrid work.
 Research shows that trusted employees are 76% more engaged, 50% more productive, and 40% less likely to experience burnout than those working in low-trust cultures.